winjolu/99-trolley-problems/README.md

 Then apply some snark and elementary image manipulation skills.
 The result should roughly approximate this image (which does not *necessarily* describe my own views on anything, except trollley memes as an online cultural phenomenon):
 ![voters dilemma](assets\voters-trolley.jpg)

+If it still doesn't make sense, you should probably get out of the house more.
+That said, [Know Your Meme](https://knowyourmeme.com/memes/the-trolley-problem#fn1) is a good resource for these things.

 ## But WTF is THIS Anyway???
 ### '...first as a tragedy, second as a farce.'